-On May 31, 2023, the Company executed a Redeemable Convertible Preferred Stock and Warrant Purchase Agreement (the Agreement) for the purposes of raising capital in the aggregate amount of up to \$28.0 million by the means of issuance of Redeemable Convertible Preferred Stock and warrants
+On May 31, 2023, the Company executed a Redeemable Convertible Preferred Stock and Warrant Purchase Agreement (the Agreement) for the purposes of raising capital in the aggregate amount of up to \$28.0 million by the means of issuance of Redeemable Convertible Preferred Stock (as defined below) and Warrants (as defined below).

-On June 1, 2023, the Company filed a Certificate of Designation of Redeemable Convertible Preferred Stock of Telesis Bio (the Certificate of Designation), to set forth the rights, privileges and preferences of the Company's Redeemable Convertible Preferred Stock (the Redeemable Convertible Preferred Stock).
+On June 1, 2023, the Company filed a Certificate of Designation of Redeemable Convertible Preferred Stock of Telesis Bio, to set forth the rights, privileges and preferences of the Company's Redeemable Convertible Preferred Stock (the Redeemable Convertible Preferred Stock).

-On June 5, 2023, the Company issued 280,000 shares of Redeemable Convertible Preferred Stock, which are convertible at any time into shares of the Company's common stock, and warrants to purchase an aggregate of 987,325 shares of the Company's common stock, for a total purchase price of \$28.0 million, plus an additional 19,749 warrants to purchase the Company's common stock issued as consideration for advisory services related to the transaction.
+On June 5, 2023, the Company issued 280,000 shares of Redeemable Convertible Preferred Stock, which are convertible at any time into shares of the Company's common stock, and warrants to purchase an aggregate of 987,325 shares of the Company's common stock, for a total purchase price of \$28.0 million, plus an additional 19,749 warrants to purchase the Company's common stock issued as consideration for advisory services related to the transaction (the Warrants).